dtasada/GnomeMansLand/markdown/codebase_analysis.md

 This file defines the structure of all network messages.
 Key message types include:

 -   `ClientConnect`: Sent by a client to join the server, containing the player's nickname.
 -   `WorldDataChunk`: Sent by the server to a client, containing a piece of the world's height map.
-The world data is split into chunks to avoid sending a single large message.
+The map data is split into chunks to avoid sending a single large message.
 -   `Player`: Sent by the server to update clients on the state of a player (e.g., position).
 -   `MovePlayer`: Sent by a client to inform the server of its new position.
 -   `ServerFull`: Sent by the server if a client attempts to connect when the server is at maximum capacity.